delvtech/hyperdrive-infra/README.md

 - migrations: Migrates the Hyperdrive contracts onto the Ethereum node.
 - artifacts: A file server that serves up artifacts about the Hyperdrive deployment.
 - frontend: A full monorepo with a trading UI and supporting packages
+- data: A service that gathers data from the chain and deploys a data dashboard.

 ## Setup